 - Tuberculosis (TB) risk assessment: All incoming students must complete a tuberculosis risk assessment questionnaire.
 Incoming students who are at higher risk for TB infection, as determined by the screening questions, should undergo testing for TB infection within one year of SDSU entry.
 The TB risk assessment is found under the Forms tab in HealtheConnect.

-CSU VACCINATION REQUIREMENT
+covid-19 VACCINATION REQUIREMENT